 This topic explains how to migrate or interoperate with systems running Novell products other than the standard NetWare operating system.
-Like NetWare 2 software, the products named in this topic rely on RIP and SAP to advertise their services.
-These products can be running anywhere on the IPXTM internetwork, from a local server to systems on connected NetWare LANs.
+Like NetWare 2 software, the products named in this

 IMPORTANT: This topic identifies products known to require special configurations to interoperate with NetWare servers or dedicated routers running NLSP software.
 Other Novell products, as well as third-party network interface boards and routing software, might also require special configurations.